 - FG (Flow Graph)

-You can now select your ATL trigger in the Properties tab of the Audio Trigger Spot.
+You can now select your audio system Trigger in the Properties tab of the Audio Trigger Spot.

 For more information on Audio Trigger Spot in combination with the SDL-Mixer, please refer here.